gitops-jml/gitops/README.md

         secretRef:
           secretApiKeySecretRef:
             name: secret-api-key
-            key: apikey
+            key: apiKey
 ```
-- create an external secret correspondig to the values you add in your Secret Manager
+- create an external secret corresponding to the values you add in your Secret Manager
 ```
 apiVersion: external-secrets.io/v1beta1
 kind: ExternalSecret